rizi85/rizi85.github.io/_posts/ai/2024-10-17- partners-in-crime-subdomain-enumeration.md

 ### 4. Clustering Results to Identify Patterns

 Subdomains are often named following particular conventions.
 AI can help analyze and cluster enumerated subdomains to detect patterns that can guide further exploration.
-Let’s say you’ve found `staging1.abcxyz.com` and `staging2.abcxyz.com`—the AI can suggest other potential naming conventions (`staging3`, `staging4`, etc.) based on the pattern it recognizes.
+Let’s say you’ve found `staging1.abcxyz.com` and `staging2.abcxyz.com` the AI can suggest other potential naming conventions (`staging3`, `staging4`, etc.) based on the pattern it recognizes.
 This can be incredibly helpful for generating even more leads for subdomains to test.

 **Real-Life Example: AI in Action**